sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 It will create a *junit.xml* in the outputFolder.

 ### TAP
-If you instead uses TAP, you can do like this:
+If you would instead like to use TAP, you can do so like this:

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io/ --budget myBudget.json --budget.output tap -b chrome -n 5
 ~~~

-And it will create a *budget.tap* fill in the configured outputFolder.
+It will create a *budget.tap* in the outputFolder.